The Cauchy Problem for Non-Archimedean Pseudodifferential Equations of Klein-Gordon Type: Introduction

-where $\chi_{p}\left( \cdot\right) $ denotes the standard additive character of $\mathbb{Q}_{p}$ and $\phi_{\pm}$ are locally constant functions $\phi _{\pm}$ with support in $U_{Q,m}$, are weak solutions of these equations.
-These last solutions can be quantized using the machinery of the second quantization.
-More precisely, the construction of a neutral (real) quantum scalar field with mass parameter $m\in\mathbb{Q}_{p}^{\times}$ can be carry out using the machinery of the second \ quantization starting with $\mathcal{H}=L^{2}\left( V_{m^{2}}^{+},d\lambda_{m^{2}}\right) $, the state space for a single spin-zero particle of mass $m$, see Section \ref{Qunatization}, and \cite{Dim}, \cite{Folland}, \cite{Reed-Simon}.
-The construction of the charged complex field presented for instance in \ \cite[Section 5.2]{Folland} can be carry out in the non-Archimedean setting by using the positive and negative mass shells $V_{m^{2}}^{+}$ and $V_{m^{2} }^{-}$ each equipped with the measure $d\lambda_{m^{2}}\left( \boldsymbol{k} \right) $, see Section \ref{Qunatization} and \cite{Folland}.
+At this point, it is relevant to mention that the operators, equations and techniques introduced here are new.
+In \cite{A-K-S} a very general theory for pseudodifferential operators and equations involving symbols that vanish only at the origin was developed.
+This theory cannot be applied here because our symbols ($\left\vert Q(k)-m^{2}\right\vert _{p}^{\alpha}$) have infinitely many zeros.

-We worked along the article with a fixed quadratic form defined on $\mathbb{Q}_{p}$, however, the techniques used and the results are valid for a large class of quadratic forms defined on a locally compact field of characteristic different from $2$.
-Finally, we want to mention that other type of wave equations were introduced by A. N. Kochubei in \cite{Koch1}, \cite{Koch2}.
+Finally, the quantization of solutions (\ref{phi}) and its connection with the second quantization is an open problem.
+It `seems' that the construction of a neutral (real) quantum scalar field with mass parameter $m\in\mathbb{Q} _{p}^{\times}$ can be carried out using the machinery of the second \ quantization starting with $\mathcal{H}=L^{2}\left( V_{m^{2}}^{+} ,d\lambda_{m^{2}}\right) $, the state space for a single spin-zero particle of mass $m$, see e.g. \cite{Dim}, \cite{Folland}, \cite{Reed-Simon}.
+But there are several mathematical and physical obstacles to overcome.